 Paul is a small business owner and manager.
 He owned Cascade Paint and Supply and was Vice President of Miller Paint Company.
 He believes small business is the backbone of the economy and more work needs to be done to allow employers to invest and create jobs, giving us a more vibrant middle class to provide long-term economic growth.
-Paul currently works for Molina Healthcare in community outreach and owns Solid Solutions, LLC., a Vancouver-based company which does sales, marketing, consulting and public relations work.
+Paul currently owns Solid Solutions, LLC., a Vancouver-based company which does sales, marketing, consulting and public relations work.

 Paul served on the Evergreen School Board of Directors for 10 years, is a strong supporter of education, schools, teachers, and paraeducators, and served on the McCleary Education Funding Task Force.
 He’s active in his community serving on the Boards of Share, SW WA Regional Transportation Council, and Columbia River Mental Health.
 He’s also been active with the Boy Scouts of America and serves as an Explorer Scout Leader.